New Supersymmetric Localizations from Topological Gravity

-The bosonic sector of two-dimensional ${\cal N}=(2,2)$ supersymmetric gauge theory contains the two-dimensional Yang-Mills (YM) theory.
-In this section, we develop a topological formulation of two-dimensional YM theory, viewed as a deformation of two-dimensional topological YM theory.
+In this section, we develop a topological formulation of \ym2 theory, viewed as a deformation of topological \ym2 theory.
 We consider both theories defined on a smooth manifold $\Sigma$ equipped with a metric $g_{\mu\nu}$.

-The relation between standard YM theory and topological YM theory in two dimensions was considered long ago in \cite{Witten:1992xu}.
-Witten's reformulation of two-dimensional YM theory, although closely related to the topological theory, is not invariant under reparametrizations: it explicitly depends on a two-dimensional metric $g_{\mu \nu}$.
+The relation between standard \ym2 theory and topological \ym2 theory was investigated long ago in \cite{Witten:1992xu}.
+Witten's reformulation of \ym2 theory, although closely related to the topological theory, is not invariant under reparametrizations: it explicitly depends on a two-dimensional metric $g_{\mu \nu}$.
 Here, we revise Witten's formulation and obtain a matter TQFT which can be consistently coupled to TG.